 We arranged for an AGM to be held at the Lansdowne Arms in Calne to formalise the Club and decide the way forward.
 A constitution was approved and an agreement was reached that we would join the WSMBA (as well as the ESMBA).

 We joined the WSMBA on 14th March 2019 and since then have held 4 Monday afternoon public tester sessions.
 As a result of this our membership now stands at 34.
-The Sports England grant was approved and the grant paid to us on 22nd March 2019, so the order for 3 new mats has been placed.
+The Sports England grant was approved and the grant paid to us on 22nd March 2019, so the order for 3 new mats was placed.

 This is an ongoing story as, up to now, we have been mostly Calne Bowls Club Members.
 However, we now have 8 general public members, with the possibility of another 3 or 4 joining before the end of the month, so we have taken the decision to run the club through the summer on a Monday and a Wednesday, thanks mainly to John and Ann Harris, who will be in charge.